-We also offer free tax return preparation.
+We also provide referrals for free tax return preparation.

-At Student Support Services, we offer many unique opportunities for our participants to improve their academics and enhance their critical thinking skills.
+At Student Support Services, we offer many unique opportunities for participants to improve their academics and enhance their critical thinking skills.

-- Explaining unfamiliar college terminology, college schedules, forms, and catalogs are all services we offer.
+Explaining unfamiliar college terminology, college schedules, forms, and catalogs are all services we offer.

-- Finally, we can refer students to an array of other helpful services and programs.
+Finally, we can refer students to an array of other helpful services and programs.
 Top

 By the middle of every semester, we send progress report forms to instructors requesting feedback regarding participants’ academic performances.
 Through these early alerts, we are able to pinpoint which students are in danger of failing a class before it is too late to act.
 Participants review their ASAP results with staff, then discuss options for the remainder of the semester, such as meeting with instructors, scheduling tutoring, adjusting work schedules, or withdrawing from a course.
 Top